henry-zwart/msc_thesis/site/docs/log.md

 ## Dec 1 - Dec 7 2025
 ### Tuesday
-- Confirmed that I already have access to the climate attitudes data.
+- Confirmed that I already have access to the climate attitudes data (on OneDrive).
-    - RData files on Vitor's OneDrive under `Climate\ Attitudes/Data`.
 - Created project log to track progress, identify issues.
 - Created (this) static site to collate information & reports related to the project.